MikaelFangel/Shell/readme.txt

 DESCRIPTION
-    We have created a shell program, writing in C, that runs a interactive prompt taking commands.
+    We have created a shell program, written in C, that runs an interactive prompt taking commands.

     - The shell shows the users current working directory at all times.

     - The shell has the ability to execute any program placed in the /bin/ folder on Linux systems, such as ls, wc, pwd with zero or more arguments.

-    - The shell support the cd command (Change Diretory). cd supports absolute and relative pathing.
+    - The shell support the 'cd' command (Change Diretory). 'cd' supports absolute and relative pathing.
 Absolute paths have to start with '/', whereas relative does not.
-      The cd command also supports using '~' (HOME path) to refere to the homepath enviroment variable.
-Using cd with no arguments, changes by default the users working directory to HOME.
+      The 'cd' command also supports using '~' (HOME path) to refere to the homepath enviroment variable.
+Using 'cd' with no arguments, changes by default the users working directory to HOME.

     - The shell supports piping between proceses, using the pipe operator '|'.
 The shell supports pipe-chaining, meaning you can create pipes between multiple processes in a single command to the shell.